AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/document-reviews-and-approvals/review-and-approval-overview.md

 When you create an integrated project, you can

-* You can assigned Frame.io enabled users, desinated by the Workfront administrator, to tasks in Workfront and have a corresponding folder created inside of Frame.io.
+* You can add Frame.io enabled users, desinated by the Workfront administrator, to tasks in Workfront.
+A folder to represent the task is created automatically inside of Frame.io.
 Frame.io enabled users are notified by email when a task is assigned to them and they have work to begin.

 * Send instructions and materials from Workfront directly to the creative user in Frame.io using a one-way sync folder.
 Simply drop the documents into the **Share with Frame.io** folder.

 * Track the progress of work as creatives mark tasks complete directly inside of Frame.io.

-## Content creation and collaboration
+## Content creation and collaboration in Frame.io

 Creatives can stay in their tools of choice and have the freedom to create, iterate, and conduct peer reviews inside of Frame.io.